MostlyRice/case-study-API-Consumption/README.md

 * Bus Stop Name
 * Direction

-you will receive a response response of `x minutes`, where x is the number of minutes until the bus arrives at that stop.
+You will receive a response response of `x minutes`, where x is the number of minutes until the bus arrives at that stop.
 The last bus for the day has already left if there is no output.

 ## Example